sarahayu/drift4/README.md

 # Gentle on Windows/Linux

 If, like the developer, you need to put yourself through the ordeal of running Drift on Windows or Linux, either for development purposes or out of spite, you must be able to run Gentle first.
-Simply follow the installation instructions on their [GitHub repository](https://github.com/lowerquality/gentle) with some additional changes:
+Simply follow the installation instructions on their [GitHub repository](https://github.com/lowerquality/gentle).
+If you are building from source, make the following change:
 * Fix the broken download link in `ext/kaldi/tools/Makefile` by changing the link on line 87
     ```shell
     wget -T 10 -t 1 http://openfst.cs.nyu.edu/twiki/pub/FST/FstDownload/openfst-$(OPENFST_VERSION).tar.gz || \